Welcome

 Art Installations throughout the United States of the Americas

-Commemorating the Courageous People ‘n Vital Events
+Commemorating the Many Courageous People ‘n Vital Events

 Who/that Advanced Our Perceptions ‘n Practice of Democracy